mullaney/barista/docs/_posts/2017-10-23-arrays-part-3.markdown

 And we are done!
 I may come back to this example and add more to it when I write more about arrays.
 But for now, I want to get back to the tutorial.

-The code and the JSON data are in a folder on this repo called 'norton-films'.
+The code and the JSON data are in a folder on this repo called [norton-films](https://github.com/mullaney/barista/tree/master/examples/norton-films).
 You can find more about arrays on this blog in [part 1]({% post_url 2017-10-18-arrays-part-1 %}) or [part 2]({% post_url 2017-10-21-arrays-part 2 %}) of this series.